BrowserJam/browserjam/mbkv/README.md

 * install bun
 * `bun install && bun start`
 * visit everyone's favorite new browser ladybird and connect to http://localhost:3000
-* alternatively visit https://browser.mbkv.io on non-ladybird browsers (I have no idea why it doesn't work on ladybird.
-I tried and all I got is `Failed to load https://browser.mbkv.io/`.
-My guess is SSL?)
+* alternatively visit https://browser.mbkv.io with ladybird using the linux option `--enable-qt-networking`, unclear why ladybird's request code fails to load

+Of course this works with other browsers as well

 ---